 Cleveland A. Wright Lecture Series

 Through the Cleveland A. Wright Lecture Series, community lectures are intended to contribute to a culture of excellence in the region.
 Featuring expert speakers or panels, the series exposes outside thought leaders and sector influencers to Southside organizations and benefits regional nonprofits, civic leaders and funders.
-At the same time that the Foundation continues to offer the Cleveland A. Wright Award for Outstanding Community Service, this offering is intended to yield a broader community benefit beyond that single, annual award.

 Originally trained as a painter, Lowe shifted his work in the early 1990s to address some of the pressing social, economic and cultural needs of his community in Houston.
 He is best known for his work to organize the purchase and restoration of a block and a half of derelict properties in his neighborhood and to turn them into Project Row Houses (PRH) in 1993.
 The organization has since become a vital anchor for the neighborhood, and Lowe has undertaken a number of other community-based revitalization projects across the country and internationally.
 During his visit to Petersburg, Lowe toured neighborhoods and met with a number of local stakeholders to gain a deeper understanding of the challenges in revitalizing neighborhoods in the community.
 His lecture was featured at the Foundation’s annual ceremony in October.